ilyas121/espCopter/README.md

 # espCopter
-This is the code for a quadcopter controller using an ESP32
+This is the code for a quadcopter controller using an ESP32 Build Notes:
+- SCL is blue - pin 22 on esp32
+- SDA is purple - pin 21 on esp32

 To Do list:
 - Figure out which motors are clockwise and which are counterclockwise